 Bangkok

-- Spend time in air-conditioned malls like Siam Paragon or IconSiam.
+- Spend time in air-conditioned malls such as Siam Paragon or IconSiam.

 Rainy Season Festivals You Shouldn’t Miss

-Thailand’s monsoon months are also rich in tradition.
-One highlight is the Candle Festival in Ubon Ratchathani, held every July, featuring impressive wax sculptures celebrating Buddhist Lent.
+One highlight is the Candle Festival in Ubon Ratchathani, held every July and known for its spectacular wax sculptures linked to Buddhist Lent.

-Another iconic event is the Bun Bang Fai Rocket Festival, where communities launch handmade rockets to encourage rainfall and mark the start of the agricultural season.
+Another famous celebration is the Bun Bang Fai Rocket Festival, where communities launch handmade rockets to call for rain and mark the agricultural season.

 Pros and Cons of Traveling During the Rainy Season